-Follow twitter hash tags like # [Your Industry] #jobs and other industry related hash tags.
+Follow social media hash tags like # [Your Industry] #jobs and other industry related hash tags.
 See what hash tags other people are using in their tweets; you’ll then find other filters that might lead you to the right networks.

-Also seek out location-based hash tags on Twitter such as #Winchester or #Hampshire.
+Also seek out location-based hash tags on social media such as #Winchester or #Hampshire.